 The current Charles Renton Unit needs to expand to meet the growing demand for chemotherapy from people in Herefordshire and Powys: the number of people with cancer is increasing, and changes in drugs and other treatments mean that more people can be treated closer to home.

-Breast Cancer Haven supports the physical and emotional needs of anyone affected by breast cancer.
+Breast Cancer Care supports the physical and emotional needs of anyone affected by breast cancer.
 Havens are welcoming day centres which offer free support, information and complementary therapies to help before, during and after medical treatment.